Skip to main content

 Chronic hyperinsulinemia, a direct consequence of a diet rich in high-glycemic-load carbohydrates, serves as a primary disruptor of the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 At the hypothalamic level, elevated insulin can increase GnRH pulse frequency.

 In women, this accelerated pulse frequency preferentially favors the secretion of Luteinizing Hormone (LH) over Follicle-Stimulating Hormone (FSH), contributing to the characteristic high LH/FSH ratio seen in conditions like Polycystic Ovary Syndrome (PCOS).
 This imbalance disrupts normal follicular development.
-In men, while the central effects are debated, persistent metabolic inflammation linked to has been shown to suppress overall GnRH functionality, leading to a state of secondary hypogonadism where the primary failure originates in the brain’s signaling.
+In men, while the central effects are debated, persistent metabolic inflammation linked to insulin resistance has been shown to suppress overall GnRH functionality, leading to a state of secondary hypogonadism where the primary failure originates in the brain’s signaling.

 Metabolic dysfunction induced by diet can fundamentally alter the pulsatility and amplitude of the brain’s hormonal commands, disrupting the entire endocrine symphony.